VernierST/godirect-examples/python/vpython_examples/readme.md

 - `gdx.vp_meter()`
 - `gdx.vp_graph()`

-In simple example that uses these functions is shown below.
+A simple example that uses these functions is shown below.
 In this example, the length of the VPython box object is controlled by the sensor data.

 <img src="../images/vpython_box.png" alt="VPython box" width="600" height="240"/>